evhub/coconut/DOCS.md

 - `"block"`:
     + parser: file
     + header: none
-        No header is included, thus this can only be passed to `exec` if the exec header has already been executed at the global level.
+        No header is included, thus this can only be passed to `exec` if code with a header has already been executed at the global level.
-- `"sys"`:
-    + parser: file
-    + header: sys
-        This header imports `coconut.__coconut__` to access Coconut built-ins instead of creating them itself.
 - `"single"`:
     + parser: single
         Can only parse one line of Coconut code.